Steimatzky

 Steimatzky (סטימצקי) is a bookstore chain in Israel.
-It's considered Israel's largest bookstore chain.
+It is considered Israel's largest bookstore chain.

 History

 1920–25: Tzvi Steimatzky years

 The first store was opened by Tzvi Steimatzky in 1920 in Tel Aviv, 6 Herzl St.

 1925–63: Yechezkel Steimatzky years

 Teddy Kollek (center) visits the Steimatzky stand at the 1969 Jerusalem International Book Fair.
 Eri Steimatzky is on the right.
 Some books that Steimatzky published are on display.

 In 1925 Tzvi's half brother Yechezkel Steimatzky opened the second store on Jaffa Road in Jerusalem.
 Yechezkel Steimatzky was a Russian-born immigrant from Germany.
 He had originally come to the British Mandate of Palestine on a short visit for the opening of the Hebrew University of Jerusalem and decided to stay after he saw the potential in opening a foreign language bookstore that would serve a growing immigrants' market as well as British Army soldiers serving under the British Mandate.
 The concept was so successful that he opened an additional store in Haifa later that year.

 In 1927 Steimatzky saw the potential for expansion throughout the Middle East and opened a store in Beirut.
 The company name was changed to Steimatzky Middle East Agency.
 During World War II, a Steimatzky store opened in Baghdad next to the British Army base, and soon after in Cairo, Alexandria, and Damascus.

 The Middle Eastern expansion came to a halt with the outbreak of the 1948 Arab–Israeli war and the nationalization of all branches in Beirut, Baghdad, Cairo and Damascus.
 By 1948 another store opened on Allenby Street in Tel Aviv.